 macOS uses the Apple Icon Image Format for all icons on your computer.

 It contains multiple sizes of an icon for various uses, all stored in a single file with the .icns extension.
-The Apple Icon Image Format supports icons of 16×16, 32×32, 48×48, 128×128, 256×256 and 512×512 points at 1x and 2x scale.
+The Apple Icon Image Format supports icons of 16×16, 32×32, 48×48, 128×128, 256×256 and 512×512 points at 1x and 2x scales.
 The 2x scale uses 1024×1024 icons for rendering on Retina screens.
-And if that wasn’t enough, the ICNS file type also supports 1-bit and 8-bit alpha channels, as well as multiple image states (i.e. open and closed folders).
+And if that wasn’t enough, the ICNS file type also supports 1-bit and 8-bit alpha channels, as well as multiple image states (i.e., open and closed folders).

-Best thing you stick with this format whenever possible — if using a JPG or PNG image for your icon, it’s best to use third-party tools to convert the source image into the ICNS format.
+The best thing you stick with this format whenever possible — if using a JPG or PNG image for your icon, it’s best to use third-party tools to convert the source image into the ICNS format.

 You can convert any image to the ICNS format with Apple’s stock Preview app, but there’s an even faster solution that involves a special Automator workflow that adds a new “PNG to ICNS” option to the macOS contextual menu which appears upon right-clicking any item in the Finder.